NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 -
 Brief Relativity Summary
 -
+Energy is very difficult for people to comprehend.
+We do understand things we can hold, lift, and see.
+I you knew that the USA consumed 3,902 tera watt hrs in 2016 it seems incomprehensible.
+What if I told you that this could be loaded into the back of your truck and would weigh 344.6 lbs?
+(156.3 kg)

 Time is not a special unit; it is part of space and should be measured in meters.
 This 'fact' means that the speed of light is a unitless measure equal to one and the second is equal to 186,000 miles.

 When you substitute c=1, s=300 Mm into Newtonian equations energy and mass become the same thing.
 A kg is 89.9 Peta J or 25 Tera watt hrs.
 This might take 186k miles to absorb.

+Note: In AE’s e=mc^2 C^2 is just a conversion factor.

 Our star radiates 385 yotta watts about 0.1 x the mass of Mt Everest per hour or 15,000 trillion Nagasaki’s per hr.
 (yotta = trillion trillion)